williamsantosa/ucsc-cs/README.md

 #### B.S in Computer Science: Computer Game Design

+## Key Terms

 ## Classes

 ## Professors

-## Tips and Tricks

 ## What to Study Before Attending University

 1. Learn a language (Rec: Python & C).
 2. Learn a second language.
-Compare and contrast the two, understand what it fully going on underneath everything (like JavaScript's `in` vs. `of` when iterating over an object or how values are being stored in languages).
+Compare and contrast the two, understand what it fully going on underneath everything (like JavaScript's `in` vs. `of` when iterating over an object or how values are being stored in certain programming languages).
 3. Read over some proofs.
 4. Learn common data structures and algorithms (DSAs).

 ## Research Experience

 ## Planning for Graduate School

+## Tips and Tricks